pforret/jekyll.forret.com/_posts/2022/2022-04-08-bash-romanization.md

 So _é_ becomes _e_, _ç_ becomes _c_, _ô_ becomes _o_.
 But also _б_ (greek beta) becomes _b_, _σ_ (sigma) becomes _s_, _д_ (russian) becomes _d_, _յ_ (armenian yi) becomes _y_.

-ANd of course things are never that easy.
+And of course things are never that easy.
 Some non-latin characters are romanized / transliterated to _two characters_, like œ -> oe, æ -> ae, я -> ya.
 This makes it hard to accomplish exhaustive romanization with `tr` or `sed`.

 ### using `awk`
 If we include roman languages (éèà), slavic (ăž), cyrillic (жзи), turkish (ğış) and armenian (կհձ), we can construct the following daunting `awk` program: